 Want to save money?
 In the past, you would’ve needed to rely on your own self-discipline, ingenuity, and organization to save up the pennies.
-Now, in the Digital Age, there is a wide range of money-saving apps that pretty much do everything for you.
+Now, in the Digital Age, there is a wide range of money-saving apps that make saving much easier.
 Some are relatively simple budgeting apps that offer tips on how to make your finances last longer.
 Others are full-blown mobile banking apps that combine a basic checking account with a variety of tools for saving money.

 Either way, we look at the six best money-saving apps available right now for Android and iOS.
 Regardless of your particular budgeting needs, you’re bound to find something on this list that will help you save more money.